 View course descriptions for

-FN 216 Personal Finance (3) This course introduces the issues involved in long-term financial planning.
+FN 216 Personal Finance (3) Offered Spring.
+This course introduces the issues involved in long-term financial planning.
 Students learn money management, credit management, home ownership, and retirement and estate planning and use these skills to prepare a personal budget, manage consumer credit, and evaluate the cost of asset ownership.
 In addition, the students will gain a basic understanding of insurance, taxes, and investment options and associated risk as they apply to personal finance.
 This course may be taken as a social science elective.
-Spring.

-FN 331 Financial Statement Analysis (3) Prereq.: BA 302.
+FN 331 Financial Statement Analysis (3) Offered Fall.
+Prereq.: BA 302.
 Students will learn fundamental techniques of financial statement analysis and their application to strategic planning and financial decision making.
 Students will learn to analyze and interpret financial information including the balance sheet, income statement, and statement of cash flows.
 This course may be taken as an accounting elective.
-Fall.

 FN 433 International Finance (3) Offered Fall even.
 Prereq.: Credit for or concurrent enrollment in BA 302.
 In addition to learning the goals of and risks faced by multinational corporations (MNCs), students learn the characteristics of and financial instruments used in international markets.
 Students also learn how inflation, national income, and agencies affect international trade and how inflation and interest rates affect currency exchange rates.
 From this knowledge, students are able to hedge risk through forward and futures contracts.